apano-on/destination-tutorial/README.md

 |temp_aria |	[°C] |	Temperatura dell’aria |	Mean |
 |umidita_rel|	[%] |	Umidità relativa dell’aria |	Mean |
 |umidita_abs|	[g/m^3]|	Umidità assoluta dell’aria |	Mean |

+### Add primary and foreign key information for Apache Spark
+Apache Spark is not an RDBMS but rather a data processing pipeline, hence it does not store any information on primary and foreign keys.
+However, these keys are crucial to Ontop in order to optimize query performance.
+Since Ontop cannot get this information from Spark, we need to manually provide it through a feature called Ontop Views which was developed for this specific purpose.

+Ontop views are JSON files which not only add constraints but can also be used to add columns or even rename relations/tables.
+Ontop permits us to download a database's metadata i.e. PostgreSQL constraints, and add it back to Ontop.
+Since using Ontop Views and metadata extraction is not the main focus of this tutorial, we provide you with the completed view file: `spark/dest-solution-spark-views.json`.
+However, feel free to experiment further with these options which can also be found on our docker page https://hub.docker.com/r/ontop/ontop-endpoint under ONTOP_DB_METADATA_FILE (to extract constraint from PostgreSQL) and ONTOP_VIEW_FILE (to add the constraints back to Ontop since Apache Spark does not store this information).

+For this tutorial add the following file to your docker compose file: `ONTOP_VIEW_FILE = spark/dest-solution-spark-views.json`

 ### Optional: visualize it in DBeaver
 To visualize the dataset in DBeaver or a similar tool, we need to create a database connection which can be done with either PostgreSQL or Apache Spark.
 In DBeaver, one can follow the next steps:  *Database* -> *New Database Connection* -> *PostgreSQL*